parischap/effect-libs/packages/pretty-print/README.md

   yarn add effect @parischap/js-lib @parischap/effect-lib @parischap/pretty-print
   ```

 We use three peerDependencies.
 If you are not an Effect user, the size may seem important.
 But, in fact, we use little of each peerDependency.
-Once bundled, tree-shaken, minified, it's only about 23kB!
+Bundled, tree-shaken, minified, it's only about [18kB](https://bundlephobia.com/package/@parischap/pretty-print).
+Minified and gzipped, it falls to [4kB](https://bundlephobia.com/package/@parischap/pretty-print)!

 ## API

-After reading this introduction, you make take a look at the [API documentation](https://parischap.github.io/effect-libs/docs/pretty-print).
+After reading this introduction, you may take a look at the [API](https://parischap.github.io/effect-libs/docs/pretty-print) documentation.

 ## Usage

 In this documentation, the term `record` refers to a non-null `object`, an `array` or a `function`.

-### 1) Using predefined option instances
+### 1) Using predefined `Options` instances

-The simplest way to use this library is to use one of the predefined option instances.
+The simplest way to use this library is to use one of the predefined `Options` instances.

 #### Uncolored tabified printing